Eno-Mario/typescript/README.md

-Prevent the arrays from being modified in exercise-2-read-only-arrays-start.ts available in the zip below.
+Define tuple types for the tuples in exercise-3-tuple-types-start.ts available in the zip below.